-- develop performing skills by having regular opportunities to practice. - experience the energy and excitement of presenting/performing for different audiences. - develop listening skills by listening to a wide range of musical styles - develop their compositions by using a broad range of musical concepts and ideas. - gain valuable skills in music technology.
+- develop performing skills by having regular opportunities to practise - experience the energy and excitement of presenting/performing for different audiences - develop listening skills by listening to a wide range of musical styles - develop their compositions by using a broad range of musical concepts and ideas - gain valuable skills in music technology

-In Administration and IT pupils are taught digital literacy skills required in today's workplaces.
-They become proficient in the use of the Microsoft Office Suite software and;
+In Administration and IT, pupils are taught the digital literacy skills required in today's workplaces.
+They become proficient in the use of the Microsoft Office Suite software and learn about:

-- the importance of sound electronic file management systems to aid efficiency - skills to discern validity and reliability of information to aid accuracy in problem-solving, decision-making and data integrity - knowledge of legislation governing security of information - Workplace Health and Safety policies and procedures, and good ergonomic practice - the necessity for professional etiquette in communications with customers via digital technologies in order to protect the online reputation of businesses benefits This course greatly candidates embarking on any area of Further or Higher Education.
-The expectation of high quality presentation of submitted course work reports, essays, research analysis etc. can be met by the skills gained in the course.
-Moreover, it equips candidates with knowledge of tools to help them organise their work effectively, prioritise workload through time and task management techniques and eliminate time stealers.
-Career progression routes include areas such as Economics, Business and Human Resource Management, Accounting, and public services administration.
+- the importance of sound electronic file management systems to aid efficiency - the skills needed to discern validity and reliability of information to aid accuracy in problem-solving, decision-making and data integrity - Legislation governing security of information - workplace Health and Safety policies and procedures, and good ergonomic practice - the necessity for professional etiquette in communications with customers via digital technologies in order to protect the online reputation of businesses

+This benefits course greatly candidates embarking in any area of Further or Higher Education.
+The course equips candidates with knowledge of tools to help them organise their work effectively, prioritise workload through time and task management techniques and eliminate time stealers.
+Career progression routes include areas such as economics. business and human resource management, accounting, and public services administration.